© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval shielings at Great Cove, 2.68km south of Low Gillerthwaite is a scheduled monument protected by Historic England under reference 1408243.
 View the official record →

-Medieval shielings at Great Cove is a group of upland pastoral structures located in Cumberland.
+Medieval shielings at Great Cove is an ancient monument comprising the remains of seasonal pastoral structures in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1408243.

 Medieval shielings at Great Cove, 2.68km south of Low Gillerthwaite is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1408243.